Misty Knight appeared in 1975 as one of the supporting characters of Iron Fist.

 Said range of motion includes the most useful gesture in comics – punching stuff.
 She seems to hit with “Class 5” power.

 This prosthesis is robust, lifelike, and covered with realistic fake skin.
-Realising that one her arms is artificial takes extensive examination.
+Realising that one of her arms is artificial takes extensive examination.
 The fake skin is unlikely to tear even in combat.

 Ms. Knight therefore often benefits from surprise when hitting with her bionic arm.

 (FWIW, Misty slightly precedes the Bionic Woman (Jaime Sommers).
 But not the Six-Million Dollar Man (Steve Austin) – nor, of course, the literary version of Steve Austin.
 Super-bionics were big during the 1970s.)

 Misty is still on a first-name basis with an improbable number of NYPD members.
 The “fuzzforce”, as she affectionately calls them, treats her as if she were still one of them, unless that would too blatantly break regulations.

 She also has street contacts throughout New York City.
 In particular, she seems to have done undercover work among prostitutes.
 Several such sex workers decided that she was okay for a cop, and will tell her what’s on the grapevine.

 We *assume* that Misty knows first aid and driving.
 It’s not clearly demonstrated on-page, but it’s impossible for her not to know these skills given her Police Academy scores.

 Furthermore, Misty knows how to operate computer terminals, for instance to query police databases.
 This certainly wasn’t common back during the 1970s.

 Soundtrack for this profile

 She was among the earliest women allowed by the NYPD to work as a patrol officer.
-She likely was part of the first Police Academy promotion for whom this was an option, in 1968.
+She likely was part of the first Police Academy promotion for which this was an option, in 1968.